 What you must do

-However, you may be able to register an exemption from having to hold a licence.
+However, in Northern Ireland, you may be able to register an exemption from having to hold a licence.
 This could allow you to bale, compact, crush, shred or pulverise waste at the place where it is produced.
 Even if you operate under an exemption, you must still ensure that your activities do not:

 • endanger human health